MIDWEST BOOK REVIEW

 A well written book, very informative.
 A must read for presidential candidates! – Peter

-A fantastic, visionary interpretation of how the plutocrats “bullied and brainwashed” us 99% into playing our role in their diabolical plan to create their oligarchy at any cost.
-I’ve read all the famous writers’ books from Jeff Madrick’s Age of Greed to Arianna Huffington’s Pigs at the Trough and nobody else even considered the concept that it takes “two to tango.”
+A fantastic, visionary interpretation of how the plutocrats “bullied and brainwashed” us 99% into playing our role in their diabolical plan to create an oligarchy at any cost.
+No other writers’ books from Jeff Madrick’s Age of Greed to Arianna Huffington’s Pigs at the Trough even considered the concept that it takes “two to tango.”
 While all others take the easy way by blaming politicians, the wealthy, and special interest for society’s problems, it’s an exhilarating (if not humbling) honest to goodness change of pace.
-There’s something for everyone in this book, so educate yourselves people, the truth shall set you free… before it’s too late!- Dave Dumbroski
+There’s something for everyone in this book, so educate yourselves before it’s too late.
+Like Mr. Cass said: “The truth shall set you free.”- Dave Dumbroski